SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   ```

   It looks similar to that of Stack-Aware Nominal CompCert, except
-  that the semantics are updated with the usage of multiple stacks.
+  that the semantics are updated with the usage of multiple stacks
+  and the compilation chain is extended.

 - (Section 5.4.2) The thread-safe compilation is exactly the same as
   in Multi-Stack CompCert.
 The thread-safe linking is part of the CCAL